jdegand/ada-school-frontend-challenge/README.md

 - I am using code I found on [Stack Overflow](https://stackoverflow.com/questions/43347621/correct-way-to-do-a-put-or-post-in-angular-in-memory-web-api) and it uses `reqInfo.utils.getJsonBody(reqInfo.req)`.
 I need look into more methods I can use.
 Maybe, I don't have to convert my `FormData` into JSON.
 - Using different names for the form controls can add extra snags.
 Sending FormData is usually not problematic with real backends.
 - You can use interceptors with the in-memory web API.
+- `bookingForm.controls['formSelect']?.touched && bookingForm.controls['formSelect']?.errors?.['required']` throws a warning in the template, but if you don't include `?` after the control, you get an error in the browser.
+You can suppress the warning in the `tsconfig.json` file.

 ## Continued Development